-The workshops engaged local communities in developing these solutions in a creative way, using Lego and other craft items, figure 5.
+The workshops engaged communities in developing these solutions in a creative way, using a serious play ethos, figure 5.
 These workshops did not require participants to possess expertise in flood management or urban design.
-The method is suitable for all ages and abilities.
+In addition, the method is suitable for all ages and abilities.
 The results provide a foundation for future interventions which can be validated with the community before being taken forward by community and practitioner stakeholders.